Buzztayaki/Buzztayaki/README.md

 - Hi there Im Carlos Bustamante aka Buzztayaki.

-- Im a student of Systems Management and Programing.
+- Im a SysAdmin and Programmer.

 - I create this github to post my personal projects while I learn:
   - Frontend